kubernetes/enhancements/keps/sig-cli/2551-return-code-normalization/README.md

 ###### How can this feature be enabled / disabled in a live cluster?

-- [X] Feature gate (also fill in values in `kep.yaml`)
+- [X] Other
-  - Feature gate name: ENV VAR `KUBECTL_ERROR_CODES`
+  - Describe the mechanism: Environment Variable `KUBECTL_ERROR_CODES`
+  - Will enabling / disabling the feature require downtime of the control plane?
+  No
+  - Will enabling / disabling the feature require downtime or reprovisioning of a node?
+  No
 ###### Does enabling the feature change any default behavior?

-Yes, kubectl exit codes numbers will change after the FG is enabled
+Yes, kubectl exit codes numbers will change after the Environment variable is set

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

-Yes, just remove the Env Var.
+Yes, just remove the Environment Variable.

 ###### What happens if we reenable the feature if it was previously rolled back?